Mouwrice/thesis-typst/jitter_noise/jitter_noise_results.typ

   )
 ) <maurice_drum_60fps_stability>

 At 60 fps it is however possible to increase the memory size without causing the markers to lag behind the actual movement.
 Using more frames to predict the current position leads to a more stable prediction.
-But even at just 4 frames it is shown that the prediction is a bit too stable.
+But even at just 4 frames it is shown that the prediction is a bit too stable causing it to lag behind the actual positions.
 The stability shown in @maurice_drum_60fps_mem4_stability is slightly worse than with a memory size of 2 frames.

 #figure(
   caption: [The signal stability from the `maurice_drum_60fps` measurement with a memory size of 4 frames with processing.
 Model: `LITE`, Marker type: `Landmark`],